St Bartholomew-the-Great

-The Priory Church of St Bartholomew the Great, sometimes abbreviated to Great St Bart's, is a medieval church in the Church of England's Diocese of London located in Smithfield within the City of London.
+The Priory Church of St Bartholomew the Great, sometimes abbreviated to St-Barts-the-Great, is a medieval church in the Church of England's Diocese of London located in Smithfield within the City of London.
 The building was founded as an Augustinian priory in 1123.
 It adjoins St Bartholomew's Hospital of the same foundation.

-St Bartholomew the Great is so named to distinguish it from its neighbouring smaller church of St Bartholomew the Less, which was founded at the same time within the precincts of St Bartholomew's Hospital to serve as the hospital's parish church and occasional place of worship.
-The two parish churches were reunited in 2012 under one benefice.
+St Bartholomew the Great is named to distinguish it from its neighbouring smaller church of St Bartholomew the Less, founded at the same time within the precincts of St Bartholomew's Hospital as a chapel of ease.
+The two parish churches were reunited in 2012 under the benefice of Great St Bartholomew.
+Today the buildings house a lively and growing parish with services taking place in both buildings throughout the week.

 History

-Medieval church
+Medieval Priory

 The church was founded in 1123 by Rahere, a prebendary of St Paul's Cathedral and an Augustinian canon regular.
-While in Italy, he had a dream that a winged beast came and transported him to a high place, then relayed a message from "the High Trinity and...the court of Heaven" that he was to erect a church in the London suburb of Smithfield.
-Rahere travelled to London and was informed that the area in his vision – then a small cemetery – was royal property, and that nothing could be built upon it.
-Henry I, however, granted the title of the land to Rahere after he explained his divine message.
+While at the Vatican, Rahere dreamed that a winged beast came and transported him to a high place, then relayed a message from "the High Trinity and...the court of Heaven" that he was to erect a church in London's Smithfield.
+Rahere travelled to London and was informed that the area in his vision – then a small cemetery – was royal property, and could not be built upon.
+Henry I, however, granted title of the land to Rahere upon hearing his divine message.

 Rahere started construction on the building with the use of servants and child labourers, who collected stones from all over London.

 The priory gained a reputation for curative powers, with many sick people filling its aisles, notably on 24 August (St Bartholomew's Day).
 Many miracles were attributed to occur within and without the walls of the building, including "a light sent from heaven" from its first foundation, and especially miraculous healings; many serious disabilities were claimed to be cured after a visit.
 Many of these cures were undertaken at the church hospital, the still existing St Bartholomew's Hospital.